WordPress Website Maintenance

 The WordPress Maintenance Process – Overview

-A WordPress site maintenance routine should follow a specific sequence of steps to save time and help you avoid problems.
+A WordPress site maintenance routine should follow a specific sequence of steps to save time and help avoid problems.

 For example …